Should you supplement with Vitamin K? Discover the anti-aging effects of Vitamin K2.

 Diabetes often leads to inflammation of the blood vessel walls that can be followed by plaque formation – leading to cardiovascular disease, tissue injury, inadequate blood flow and more.

-Vitamin K2 can also increase insulin sensitivity through its effects on calcitonin (14).
-The mechanism by how calcitonin imporves insulin resistance is not yet fully understood.
+Vitamin K2 also increases insulin sensitivity through secondary benefits of calcitonin (14).
+The mechanism by how calcitonin improves insulin resistance is not yet fully understood.

 Vitamin K2 and Kidney Health

 Insulin resistance negatively affects the kidneys as excess sugar is flushed out of the body through the urine – causing damage to tissues along its path.

 The first cause of death for those with kidney disease is actually cardiovascular mortality (15).
 By reducing cardiovascular risk, kidney health improves.